basic-web-components/basic-web-components/README.md

 The Basic Web Components 0.6 release is designed for use with the latest release of [Polymer](https://www.polymer-project.org).

 * [basic-autosize-textarea](http://component.kitchen/components/basic-autosize-textarea).
 A text area that expands to contain its text.
+* [basic-carousel](http://component.kitchen/components/basic-carousel).
+Lets the user navigate laterally through a sequence of child elements.
+* [basic-carousel-fit](http://component.kitchen/components/basic-carousel-fit).
+Lets the user navigate through a sequence of child elements, without requiring that an explicit height and width be applied to the carousel.
 * [basic-framed-content](http://component.kitchen/components/basic-framed-content).
 Allows communication outside of a framed page.
 * [basic-list-box](http://component.kitchen/components/basic-list-box).
 A single-selection list box that supports selection highlighting (using the system highlight color) and keyboard navigation.